Skip to main content

 There are two configuration options:

-• instancesPerDevice - Controls how many tasks can be processed by a microservice on single GPU in parallel.
+• instancesPerDevice - Controls how many tasks can be processed by a technology on single GPU in parallel.
 Higher value means higher GPU utilization (both processor- and memory-wise).

 • deviceIndex - Controls which GPU card to use in case there are multiple GPU cards.
 We usually discourage to use this in most cases.

-Each microservice needs a model to do its job properly.
-We provide more models for some microservices, for example enhanced-speech-to-text-built-on-whisper.
-Usually we pre-configure microservices with the most accurate (and slowest model).
+Each technology needs a model to do its job properly.
+We provide more models for some technologies, for example enhanced-speech-to-text-built-on-whisper.
+Usually we pre-configure technologies with the most accurate (and slowest model).
 Typically users use different model to speed up processing in favor of less accurate results.

 License you have received with the virtual appliance is valid only for default model.
 If you change the model, you have to change the license as well.